pascallaliberte/sharpen.page/_posts/2020-06-19-when-having-to-find-buyers-for-your-product.md

 **In short:** you'll need to get to Level 3 sharpening, and you'll need a constellation of mini struggle-solvers.

-{% include components/aside-note.html text="Note: I hope you're not on some kind of a runway with a deadline to make this product work, because this approach will require depth of understanding and patience." %}
+{% include components/aside-note.html text="I hope you're not on some kind of a runway with a deadline to make this product work, because this approach will require depth of understanding and patience." %}

 ## Level 3 Sharpening of Your Understanding of the Buyer